ibm-cloud-docs/watsonxdata/wxd-dph.md

 **Data delivery methods**

-   * **Flight service delivery method** : The technical consumers can use Jupyter Notebooks to write a script to access the data sources in watsonx.data.
+   * **Flight service delivery method** : The Flight service provides read access to various data sources iin watsonx.data.
+This delivery method is only used by the technical data consumer example, Data scientist.
+The technical consumers can use Jupyter Notebooks to write a script to access the data sources in watsonx.data.

-   * **Data extract delivery method** : The business consumers use data refinery service to extract data from wxd and deliver in the required format.
+   * **Data extract delivery method** : The business consumers use data refinery service to create a CSV data extract file and download it.